 People want to feel like the work they’re doing is meaningful to the larger organization.
-Show the ways that blogging contributes to overall firm goals such as lead generation or client engagement.
+Show your attorneys how blogging contributes to overall firm goals such as lead generation or client engagement.
 Use our tips for proving social media ROI to put together a brief report on all the ways that content makes a difference to the bottom line.

-Simply putting milestones and a publish date into your content calendar, and sharing the calendar with attorney staff, can be a push toward accountability.
+Simply putting milestones and a publish date into your content calendar, then sharing the calendar with attorney staff can be a push toward accountability.
 This is a particularly helpful tactic when teams need to collaborate toward a final goal.
-People are less likely to miss deadlines when they know other people are depending on them completing their tasks.
+People are less likely to miss deadlines when they know others are depending on them to complete their tasks.

 Simply put, if your team misses deadlines, then there’s no reason for your blog contributors to take them seriously.
 This tip is an extension of the one above – treat blog deadlines as a priority.
 Hold your team accountable for showing the firm at large that items are published consistently on a reliable schedule.
-If the attorney you’re working with needs something from you to get their blog done, make sure you provide it on time.
+If the attorney you’re working with needs something from you to complete their blog, make sure you provide it on time.
 Create an environment of unmissable deadlines.

 Your lawyers are going to expand their business if they can be viewed as a renowned expert in their field.
 People will share that information via word-of-mouth, but they’re just as likely to look for individuals online.
 If your lawyers can craft a substantial online presence, they will have more credibility, authority, and substance.
 Show them a few key blogs of true thought leaders, and make sure they understand the benefits of cultivating that thought leadership in their own spaces.

-These can be individual or team based, but team based ones encourage more collaboration throughout the process.
-You could have a quarterly contest where the team who created the most blogs has a gourmet lunch brought in.
+These can be individual or team-based, team-based incentives will typically encourage more collaboration throughout the process.
+You could have a quarterly contest where the team creating the most blogs is treated to a gourmet lunch.
 Or, make a game of promoting content where the practice area with the most comments, likes, and shares wins some kind of prize.

-Depending on how your firm is set up, it might not be up to you how to reward lawyers who contribute to your blog.
+Depending on how your firm is set up, it might not be within your authority to reward lawyers who contribute to your blog.
 Talk to firm leadership about what you might exchange in return for blogs – a couple extra hours of time off, an extra pass to a seminar coming up, a nice bottle of wine?
 Get creative about what you can use as an incentive other than money.

 Most people aren’t natural writers, and that’s ok.
-The trouble is that sometimes people commit to creating a blog and then get anxious and don’t actually write it – and the deadline has slipped by in the meantime.
+The trouble is that sometimes people commit to creating a blog and then get anxious and don’t actually write it.
+In the meantime, the deadline has slipped by and your options for alternatives have narrowed.
 Let attorneys know what resources are at their disposal.
 Do you ever outsource blog writing?
-If so, let them know they can turn over an outline to a professional writer, and then edit what comes back to better manage firm tone and voice.
+If so, let them know they can turn over an outline to a professional writer, and then edit that draft to better manage firm tone and voice.
 Or, they could sit down with marketing staff for a short interview, which someone else will turn into a draft based on the conversation.
-This is particularly helpful for lawyers who are short on time, but do want to contribute.
+This is particularly helpful for lawyers who are short on time but do want to contribute.